 If customers change, then changing with them is a legitimate move.
 They will determine change for us and what’s important to them.
 Too often, in both massive and tiny companies that I worked for, we did an about-face that was purely internally focused.
 One company consistently reorganized every six months.
 Eventually, multiple customers called me and exclaimed “What the hell is your company doing?!”
 That just makes you one step further away from meeting customer needs.
 Of course, it is really hard keeping customers happy.
 Often they are not easy to deal with.
 But you must pay attention to them.
 Or else.
 Such as a real example of my GM saying to me “Our organization is not to spend one minute more on customer XYZ because we have so many other things to do.”
 But boss, they’re our #1 customer!

 Here’s another bonus sin, called the HIPPO effect also known as the “HIghest Paid Person’s Opinion.”
 Big bosses simply must be cognizant of the impact their actions and words have on teams.
 Because employees often feel like they have no other choice but to follow orders even if it is not the right thing to do.
 What if the boss states “We need to do podcasts because that’s what I listen to on my long commute.
 The stats are there!
-It will be a $1 billion market in 2021!
+It is over a $1 billion market!
 Average listening engagement is 48 minutes.
 Cool!
 Almost an hour to tell our story!
 It’s more marketing content that sales can share with our prospects!”
 Yet, only 32% of Americans listen, partly because podcasts are so hard to find.
 Just stop and think about the amount of time and money marketing will have to spend developing, producing and promoting a podcast channel.
 How does this meet customer needs?
 Are your customers and prospects even on that channel?
 Do they care?

 Interested in a better way?